How to Cure Gum Disease Without a Dentist

 Causes of Gum Disease

 Gum disease typically begins as a result of insufficient oral hygiene.
 Plaque regularly forms on your teeth each day, but if you’re not brushing and flossing adequately, it can build up and cause the early stages of gum disease.
-Without timely treatment, plaque can harden and become tartar, which can form under the gum line and requires a professional dental cleaning to remove.
-As such, excellent oral hygiene is your first and most important defense against gum disease.

 Apart from insufficient oral care, causes and risk factors for gum disease can include: